History of Weather derivative in Timeline

 July 1996: First weather derivative deal

-In July 1996, Aquila Energy structured the first weather derivative deal with Consolidated Edison (ConEd).
-The deal involved a dual-commodity hedge where Aquila would pay ConEd a rebate if August turned out to be cooler than expected, based on Cooling Degree Days (CDDs) measured at New York City's Central Park weather station.
+In July 1996, Aquila Energy structured the first weather derivative deal, a dual-commodity hedge for Consolidated Edison (ConEd).
+The transaction involved ConEd's purchase of electric power from Aquila for the month of August, with a weather clause stipulating that Aquila would pay ConEd a rebate if August turned out to be cooler than expected, based on Cooling Degree Days (CDDs) measured at New York City's Central Park weather station.

 In 1997, weather derivatives slowly began trading over-the-counter.